 Relations with the Republic of Korea

-NATO and the Republic of Korea are committed to strengthening relations to address shared security challenges.
-Stabilising Afghanistan has been an important focus of cooperation in recent years.
+NATO and the Republic of Korea are committed to strengthening relations to address shared security challenges such as cyber defence, non-proliferation or counter-terrorism.

-NATO Secretary General Jens Stoltenberg and the President of the Republic of Korea, Moon Jae-in (November 2017)
+NATO Secretary General Jens Stoltenberg and President Yoon Suk Yeol of the Republic of Korea (January 2023)

 - NATO and the Republic of Korea have been engaged in dialogue and cooperation since 2005.
 It is one of a number of countries beyond the Euro-Atlantic area – often referred to as “partners across the globe” – with which NATO is developing relations.

 - Since 2012, work has been taken forward through an Individual Partnership and Cooperation Programme.
-This was renewed most recently in November 2019.
+This was renewed in November 2019.

-- Beyond cooperation on Afghanistan, political dialogue and practical cooperation are being developed across priority areas, including non-proliferation, cyber defence, counter-terrorism, security-related civil science projects, interoperability, chemical, biological, radiological and nuclear (CBRN) defence, as well as civil preparedness, resilience and disaster relief.
+- Political dialogue and practical cooperation are being developed across priority areas, including non-proliferation, cyber defence, counter-terrorism, security-related civil science projects, interoperability, chemical, biological, radiological and nuclear (CBRN) defence, as well as civil preparedness, resilience and disaster relief.

 Key areas of cooperation